 Then there are the converse tells.
-If youre leaning forward, if your feet are steady on the floor, if your arms are open wide instead of restricted inward, if your leg is jiggling, if you poke your nose high in the air, if youre steepling your fingers, if you purse your lips or engage in any other “high-order cognitive displays, youre probably feeling pretty ballsy confident that your pocket pair of Aces or your Big Slick (A-K) is going to successfully suck out all of your opponents chips.
+If youre leaning forward, if your feet are steady on the floor, if your arms are open wide instead of restricted inward, if your leg is jiggling, if you poke your nose high in the air, if youre steepling your fingers, if you purse your lips or engage in any other high-order cognitive displays, youre probably feeling pretty ballsy confident that your pocket pair of Aces or your Big Slick (A-K) is going to successfully suck out all of your opponents chips.

-You see some guy sitting there with his hands flat on the table, Navarro says, diverging from his PowerPoint script, “and then the flop comes out and all of a sudden he steeples his hands, look out!
+You see some guy sitting there with his hands flat on the table, Navarro says, diverging from his PowerPoint script, and then the flop comes out and all of a sudden he steeples his hands, look out!
 Thats a high-confidence display.
 Just get out of there!
 Fold, fold, fold.
 Fold right away.

 Most important, Navarro teaches us that you can pretty much ignore facial reactions.
-“Too easy to fake.
-The most accurate way to look at the body is from the feet up,” he says.
-“You can fake a smile, but you cant fake your feet.
+Too easy to fake.
+The most accurate way to look at the body is from the feet up, he says.
+You can fake a smile, but you cant fake your feet.
 What we know is that when we are threatened, our feet turn to run away.
 When we have a good hand, our feet begin to jiggle and then that works its way up our body.

 By the time Agent Navarro finishes his procedural, Im revved up.
 Ready to rumble.
 Prepped to sit down at this afternoons camp tournament and read my opponents like theyre 24-point, boldface type.
 Ready to skewer them like overstuffed, ready-to-burst Thanksgiving turkeys.
 We will each be given 2,500 chips, and Im feeling like I can build those into a mountain.

 Five minutes into the afternoons tournament play, staged at the legendary downtown Binions casino, Im sweating like Albert Brooks in Broadcast News

 me, that I cant even keep track of my own cards, let alone figure out a way to duck under the table and see if the college junior in front of me has his feet pointed inward or out.

 Im dealt a pocket pair of black 8s a decent, playable hand when there are so many other players at the table.
 And Im on the button, as they say, having the advantage of playing last, so I raise the minimum $100 bet to $300.
 All around me I sense the players checking out my hands, my strained neck, my flaring nostrils, my lying eyes.
 Truth is, I dont know if I am lying, if Im feeling confident or terrified, because a pair of 8s is actually a middling hand, neither real strong nor laughably weak.
 Am I bluffing or bulldozing?
 Shamelessly, in the middle of that play, I reach into my shirt pocket, whip out my smoke-lensed Maui Jim shades, take a deep breath, steeple my fingers and lean forward as if to signal, Ive got the nuts, suckers.
 Ybetter fold.

 To my horror, only two other players fold on my raise.
 Four people call my bet, and the guy sitting to my right bumps up my raise with another $300, literally pinning me against the wall.
 I try to read this turkey, but my glasses have fogged up from my sweating.
 My pulse is pounding so hard, I feel like Im going to pass out.
 I call the raise and play the flop.
 My throat dry, my head spinning, I keep calling the bets made on Fourth Street and then the river.
 When the guy with the silver hair who looks like Paulie Walnuts bumps the bet to $1,000, I fold and muck my cards.
 Only as I toss them to the center face-down do I fully realize that the final card was an 8 of hearts Ive thrown away three of a kind.
 Paulie the Raiser takes the pot with an inferior two pair.
 How hopeless can I be?

-With half my chip stack gone after barely two hands, I decide to magnetically erase all the “reading” lessons taught that morning by Agent Navarro.
+With half my chip stack gone after barely two hands, I decide to magnetically erase all the reading lessons taught that morning by Agent Navarro.
 I will stick out the tournament as best I can the old-fashioned way playing cluelessly.